klaarnut/user-docs/en/installation.md

 ## Getting RVsitebuilder License

+### cPanel Control Panel
-You can buy hosting service from our cPanel [hosting partners](https://rvsitebuilder.com/hosting-partner/) to get a control panel account with RVsitebuilder that's already installed in control panel.
+1. You can buy hosting service from our cPanel [hosting partners](https://rvsitebuilder.com/hosting-partner/) to get a control panel account with RVsitebuilder that's already installed.

-Then you can access to RVsitebuilder immediately from [your cPanel control panel](https://github.com/rvsitebuilder/user-docs/blob/7.2/en/create-new-website.md) and start your website!
+2. Then you can access to RVsitebuilder immediately from [your cPanel control panel](https://github.com/rvsitebuilder/user-docs/blob/7.2/en/create-new-website.md) and start your website!

+### Other Control Panel Systems
-For other control panel systems, you can simply follow these steps.
+For other control panel systems or non-control panel domain name, you can simply follow these steps.
 1. Getting RVsitebuilder license from your host provider or finding one in [hosting partners](https://rvsitebuilder.com/hosting-partner/).
-1. Make your control panel account meets with the following requrements.
+2. Make your control panel account meets with the following requrements.
 - Domain name must run on PHP7.1.3 or above.
 - php extension: 'mysqlnd','pdo','gd','curl','iconv','mbstring','zip','posix_getpwuid','json'
 - php ini config 'memory_limit' => 64M